top of page

 3. Allow enough time

 When planning your wedding day timeline, allocate enough time for the group photos - they often take longer than anticipated!
 Rushing through group shots can add unnecessary stress to your special day.
 Most people will allocate time during the drinks reception for group photos.
 But be practical with the amount of photos and time you allow - having a list of more than 30 group photos to get through, plus couple portraits, with only a 30-minute window between the ceremony and the food, is just not practical or doable!
-How long they take, really depends on the size of your list.
+How long they take really depends on the size of your list.
 Each group arrangement typically takes a few minutes, and the time can quickly accumulate.
 With this in mind, I recommend keeping your list down to no more than 10-15 different groups.
 To give you an idea, a list of around 10 would normally take around half an hour to complete.
-Also, keep in mind that the more time spend on group photos, the less time you will have to spend with your guests!
+Also, keep in mind that the more time you spend on group photos, the less time you will have to spend with your guests!

 4. Assign Helpers